signalfx/splunk-otel-ruby/MIGRATING.md

 If you installed
 [Smart Agent](https://github.com/signalfx/signalfx-agent)
-to serve as a gateway (traces/metrics data proxy) then, if possible, migrate to
+to serve as a gateway (traces/metrics data proxy) migrate to
 [OpenTelemetry Collector](https://docs.splunk.com/Observability/gdi/opentelemetry/resources.html)
-first.
+first, as soon as (if) possible.

 ### Deploy the Splunk Ruby agent